Skip to main content

 FieldWhat goes here

 inputThe question or task for this turn.
-Guides tool selection, and when retrieval is enabled it is what the model searches on, so a more specific input produces more targeted retrieval.
+It guides tool selection, and when retrieval is enabled, it is what the model searches on, so a more specific input produces more targeted retrieval.

-A useful test: if a rule should still apply when the user asks something completely different, it belongs in instructions.
+A useful principle: if a rule should still apply when the user asks something completely different, it belongs in instructions (the system prompt).
 If it is about this request, it belongs in input.

 from perplexity import Perplexity